Skip to main content

 1867 – 1892

-• 1892 — The old blacksmith shop was razed.
-In its place rose a graceful Victorian shotgun house
+Then, in 1892, the old blacksmith shop was razed, and in its place rose a graceful Victorian shotgun house.

 The builders did not remove the omnibus bricks.
 They built on top of them.